-If you really want a lot more hands-on technical support, then you might consider BigScoots or Agathon as solid alternatives.
+If you really want a lot more hands-on technical support, then you might consider Lyrical Host, BigScoots or Agathon as solid alternatives.
+Lyrical Host probably offers the next best pricing for most users, especially when you consider everything that is included.
 In my opinion though I feel that Cloudways will work perfectly for most users.

 Which is the Best Cloudways Provider?

-When you come to sign up for Cloudways, you will have to decide between Vultr, DigitalOcean, Linode, Google Cloud Platform (GCP) and Amazon Web Services (AWS).
+When you come to sign up for Cloudways, you will have to decide between DigitalOcean, Google Cloud Platform (GCP) and Amazon Web Services (AWS).

-For most WordPress websites, my recommendation would be to choose one of the first three options: Vultr, DigitalOcean, or Linode.
+For most WordPress websites, my recommendation would be to choose DigitalOcean Premium.
 The pricing of these is easier to understand as they include a generous amount of bandwidth.

 Whilst GCP and AWS are widely regarded as the fastest hosting options on the market, you have to pay for bandwidth, and this can quickly become expensive.
 I would also argue that for most WordPress sites, especially with caching in place, the speed difference will not be worth the increased cost.

-When picking between Vultr, DigitalOcean or Linode, my advice would be to pick the host which has locations closest to the majority of your users, and which fits your budget.
+When picking a specific location for DigitalOcean, my advice would be to pick the host which has locations closest to the majority of your users, and which fits your budget.